Can Dogs Have Down Syndrome?

 Taking on a dog with these types of health issues is a life-long commitment.
 If you and your family are prepared to take on a dog with special needs, then adopt this very special fur angel!
 They need a home, too!
 But do understand this is a very long commitment—one that may also be expensive due to extra medical care, special treatments, etc. Even so, every fur baby deserves a home!

 We hope this guide helps you to better understand conditions that can cause symptoms similar to Down Syndrome in dogs.
-These fur babies have special needs and will require much and care.
+These fur babies have special needs and will require much care, some requiring special dog food.
 We wish you and your special angel fur baby all the best!